greenguy33/climate_econometrics_toolkit/README.md

 #### Add environmental variable CET_HOME

 In order for all features to work properly, the environmental variable `CET_HOME` must be set.
-Exported files will be saved from this directory.
+Exported files will be saved to this directory.

 # Quick Start